mailcmd/pish_ex/README.md

   #    For details about pieces extraction se `Anex A` below.
   #    If this parameters is not defined, the command is sent and do not wait for any specific
   #    prompt, just continue with the next command.
-  match_regex: <string | regex>,
+  match_regex: <regex>,

-  # If this parameter is defined as `true`, if the output of the command do not match `match_regex`
+  # If this parameter is defined as `true` and the output of the command do not match `match_regex`
   #    the sequence is aborted and Pish return the data obtained until that moment.
 If it is `false`,
   #    Pish will continue even when the response does not match with `match_regex`.
   nomatch_abort: <boolean>,

-  # Allows values extracted with :match_regex from the response to be stored as key/value pairs
+  # Allows values extracted with `match_regex` from the response to be stored as key/value pairs
   #    instead of sequential numeric indexes.
-If not defined Pish will use [0, 1, ..., n].
+If not defined Pish will use ["0", "1", ..., "n"].
   map: [ key1, key2, ..., keyn ],

-  # Allows the result of this command to be stored in the `results` map in a key set it by `id` instead
+  # Allows the result of this command to be stored in a key determined by `id` instead
   #    of the numerical index that would correspond to it based on the numerical index of the command
   #    within the commands list.
   id: <any>